abzr1/swift-projects/README.md

 # swift-projects
-A collection of projects I created whilst learning Swift.
+A collection of projects I created while learning Swift.